How do I know whether my students read the content I assigned?

 • Canvas Quiz — Quiz questions that have students define terms, label elements, list concepts, or recall points of conclusions.

-• Canvas Discussion — Student post in the Discussion tool a response to a prompt that requires them to recall or retrieve the main points in the assigned content.
+• Canvas Discussion — Students post a response to a prompt in the Discussion tool that requires them to recall or retrieve the main points in the assigned content.

 • In-class Discussion — Use TopHat to have students respond to a prompt that requires them to recall or retrieve the main points in the assigned content.

-• Focused Listing — Students are given a single term, name, or concept and are directed to list several ideas that are closely related to the topic.
+• Focused Listing — Students are given a single term, name, or concept and directed to list several ideas closely related to the topic.

 • Background Knowledge Probe — Students answer a short survey to collect feedback on their prior learning, including knowledge or beliefs that may hinder or block further learning.